 Did you know?Alcoholis the drug most commonly used to facilitate sexual assault.
-Using alcohol to take advantage or incapacitate someone is a form of committing sexual assault.
+Using alcohol to incapacitate someone so you could take advantage of them is a form of committing sexual assault.
 Don't do it.
-If your partner is enthusiastically and voluntarily saying "yes!" that is a green light.
-However, if your partner is barely coherent, muttering, non-communicative, half-passed out, or asleep...
-STOP.
-Red-light!
-That means "no."

 Asking for consent should be an expected and continuously occurring step in any relationship whether the relationship lasts for a few minutes or for a lifetime.
 Accepting a culture that does not value consent is very dangerous and often leads to perpetuating different forms of sexual violence.
 We need to encourage dialogue about asking for consent because it will promote an understanding that each person knows what is best for themselves.
 This will empower children and adults alike to respect one another even if the end result is not what they had hoped.
 We must all recognize that we are not entitled to anyone else's body under any circumstances.
 An easy way to spread the word about consent is by rocking one of our T-shirts to help educate others while you’re at school, on the subway, at the farmers market, or anywhere else you enjoy spending your time!

 Our mission is to help stop sexual violence through consent education.
 By upsetting rape culture, and generating consent culture we will create a safe space for people across the world.
 Our goals are to educate people of all ages about consent and encourage all people to take action.
 We are creating age-appropriate educational curriculum that can be used in schools across the country.
 This will open up dialogue around consent which is the first and most important step to create consent culture... / Read More

 Blog & Events

 Only With Consent started at Penn State, but we are looking to expand and help other institutions of higher education promote consent culture.
 If you are interested in bringing Only With Consent to your school please click here.